Teksta versija

 18.1. for the employees who are subject to mandatory initial and periodic health examinations shall be valid until expiry of the time period indicated in the medical certificate of the person;

-18.2. for the employees who are subject to mandatory initial health examinations shall be valid until expiry of the time period indicated in the medical certificate of the person.
+18.2. for the employees who are subject to mandatory initial health examinations shall be valid also after expiry of the time period indicated in the medical certificate of the person.

 Acting for the Prime Minister -